kernle32dll/emissione-go/README.md

 Extending emissione is straight forward.
 Simple use `emissione.New(...)` to define a custom mapping, and if necessary implement the emissione `Writer` interface.
-A simple implementation used by emissione itself is `SimpleWriter`, which simply implements the `Writer` interface by delegating to a marshalling method, and setting the appropiate `Content-Type` header.
+A simple implementation used by emissione itself is `SimpleWriter`, which simply implements the `Writer` interface by delegating to a marshalling method, and setting the appropriate `Content-Type` header.
 This allows for drop-in usage of Go's own marshall methods, such as `json.Marshal` and `xml.Marshal`, or [jsoniter](https://github.com/json-iterator/go).